bilva-sanaba/compsci308.cell_society/doc/DESIGN.md

 and change state and color according to the simulation it should be used in.
 * The XMLReader class reads the XML configuration file of simulations.
 * The essentials of this project, including Controller, Model, View, Grid and Cell are all in cellsociety package.
 XMLReader will be in util package.
-And the Model and Cell subclass for each simulation will be in a package for the corresponding simulation.
+Subclasses of Model will be in the model package, subclasses of Cell will be in the cell package and the subclasses of Grid will be in the grid package.
 ![CRC](CRC.png "CRC")

 ## User Interface